Pinnacle Personal Protection Dogs, More than a Guard Dog

 Since the main role of a watchdog is to alert a family to intruders, almost any dog can fulfill the role.
 Even small dogs like Chihuahuas make good watchdogs, as they are fiercely loyal and protective of their family.
 Watchdogs don’t have to guard the home or ward off intruders.
 Their role is simply to alert you to the presence of outsiders.
 Almost any family dog can be a watchdog.

-The role of guard dogs for sale is somewhat more intense than that of watchdogs.
+The role of guard dogs is somewhat more intense than that of watchdogs.
 Although guard dogs alert the home to the presence of intruders, they do more than that as well.
-One of the purposes of guard dogs for sale is to bluff or put on a show.
+One of the purposes of guard dogs is to bluff or put on a show.
 Growling, baring teeth, and snapping are typical behaviors.
 If a guard dog is outside, it will often bark or growl aggressively and stand up against the fence in a show of force.

-Guard dogs, like sheep dogs, need to be fairly intelligent.
+Guard dogs, like sheepdogs, need to be fairly intelligent.
 They also have to be unfailingly loyal and devoted to their family.
 An intelligent, able guard dog learns to recognize specific noises, such as the distinctive sound of your car engine.
-In this way a guard dog will not bark when you get home because it recognizes the sound of your car.
+In this way, a guard dog will not bark when you get home because it recognizes the sound of your car.

 One major difference between guard dogs and watchdogs is that guard dogs cannot be too friendly towards strangers.
 For example, neither retrievers nor Labradors are suited for the role of a guard dog.
 The breeds are exceptionally friendly and welcoming of strangers, making them unlikely candidates for a show of strength.